-151. SolveWaterRights and SolveWaterRightsWithLags
+SolveWaterRights and SolveWaterRightsWithLags

 This water accounting function invokes the Water Rights Allocation method on a computational subbasin.
-Click HERE (Accounting.pdf, Section 10) for more information.
+Click (Accounting.pdf, Section 10) for more information.
 The subbasin identifies a set of accounts for which to solve; the Water Type identifies the supply chain that models the allocatable flow of water in the subbasin.
 The date controls the behavior of instream flow rights during the solution.

-Description Invokes computational subbasin's Water Rights Allocation method.
-Type SolveWaterRights: LIST { LIST { SLOT, NUMERIC } } Туре SolveWaterRightsWithLags: LIST{ LIST{SLOT, DATETIME, NUMERIC} } Arguments 1 STRING the name of the computational subbasin 2 STRING the name of the Water Type that identifies the allocatable flow supply chain 3 DATETIME "controlling date" for instream flow rights.
+Description Invokes computational subbasin's Water Rights Allocation method. Туре SolveWate rRights: LIST { LIST { SLOT, NUMERIC } } SolveWate SolveWaterRightsWithLags: LIST{ LIST{ SLOT, DATETIME, NUMERIC} } Arguments Туре Meaning 1 STRING the name of the computational subbasin 2 STRING the name of the Water Type that identifies the allocatable flow supply chain 3 DATETIME "controlling date" for instream flow rights.
 Rights at or senior to (i.e., with priority date earlier or equal to) this date can make calls; instream flow rights junior to this date compute their Available Allocatable Flow.
-Runs the selected Water Rights Allocation method on the subbasin.
-For each water right account (has priority) in the subbasin, the function returns {slot, value} pairs for the following slots: Appropriation Request on all rights, • Available Allocatable Flow on Instream Flow Accounts whose priority date is later than the controlling date (3rd argument), Evaluation • Supply slot values representing appropriations to the water right accounts.
+Evaluation elected Water RIghts Allocation method on the subbasin.
+For each water right account (has priority) in the subbasin, the turns {slot, value} pairs for the following slots: Appropria ation Request on all rights, • Available Allocatable Flow on Instream Flow Accounts whose priority date is later than the controlling date (3rd argument), Supply slot values representing appropriations to the water right accounts.
 For storage rights on in-line reservoirs, this is a Transfer In supply; for off-stream storage rights, this is a Diversion supply to the passthrough account on a Diversion object that supplies the off-stream storage right account.
 For diversion rights, this is a Diversion supply.
 A changing set of temporary slots (whose names begin with Temp) on the rights is also returned, for use by RiverWare developers.
 If no appropriation is to be made, a value of zero is returned so that old appropriations that are no longer valid will be invalidated by this rule.
 Evaluation cont.
 The SolveWaterRightsWithLags() predefined rule function works much like SolveWaterRights(), but is used when the subbasin passthrough accounts contain lags.
 It returns a list of {slot name, date-time, value} triplets, which the rule uses to place the value in the appropriate slot at the appropriate timestep.
 The timestep given will reflect the Local Timestep Offset of the account on which the slot resides.
 It is some number of timesteps after the current rules-controller timestep, and reflects the relationships of the account to other accounts in the subbasin based on their respective cumulative lag times to the end of the subbasin.
-For detailed descriptions of the solution methods, see the Accounting Water Rights documentation HERE (Accounting.pdf, Section 10.2.5.1).
-Comments The calling rule is expected to make the assignments of the values to the slots.
+10.2.5.1). a descriptions of the solution methods, see the necounting water rights documentation (necounting.put, section Comments The calling rule is expected to make the assignments of the values to the slots.